-Appendix B: Tissue Lysate Preparation Procedures RIPA Buffer
+Appendix B: Tissue Lysate Preparation Procedures for RIPA and TRIS Buffer Extraction of proNGF

 The key with any RIPA extraction buffer is to provide enough detergent to solubilize the proteins, but not so much that it will interfere with subsequent uses, particularly native ELISAs where antibody binding is critical.
 We recommend the following RIPA extraction buffer, which has lower detergent amounts and has been successfully used in brain tissue extracts.
+Alternatively, neutral pH extraction buffers can be used which contain less detergents.